-'Making available' is also understood to mean the possibility to be informed via electronic resources of the provisions of this CLA and of internal regulations of the employer.
+'Making available' is also understood to mean the possibility for employees to inform themselves via electronic resources of the provisions of this CLA and of internal regulations.

-Employees'obligations
+Employees' obligations

 3.3 Performing other work on a temporary basis

 If your employer considers it necessary, your employer can charge you temporarily with work other than your regular daily work, to the extent this can be reasonably expected of you.
 You will keep your monthly income.